-: In 2012, the U.S. consumed around 34.69 quadrillion British thermal units of petroleum, 25.95 quadrillion British thermal units of natural gas, 17.43 quadrillion British thermal units of coal and 8.05 quadrillion British thermal units of nuclear energy.
+In the United States, total primary energy consumption has been relatively constant for the past 10 years.
+The primary energy consumed in the United States comes from various sources.
+In 2015, the U.S. consumed around 35 quadrillion British thermal units of energy derived from petroleum, some 28 quadrillion British thermal units of energy derived from natural gas, about 15 quadrillion British thermal units of energy derived from coal and a little over eight quadrillion British thermal units of energy from nuclear energy sources.
 It is expected that the amount of energy derived from renewable sources will rise in the future, but it will likely take decades until renewable sources can replace fossil fuels to a considerable extent.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date